The evolution of Andretti Autosport

 FIA Formula E is another Andretti’s area of interest

 Andretti Autosport is present in the FIA Formula E World Championship since the first day.
 Even after this competition not being the team’s priority, some notable results were scored from 2014.
 Interestingly, during the first campaign of the series, no less than eight drivers raced for the team that scored four podiums – two by Jean-Eric Vergne, and one by Franck Montagny and Scott Speed.

 After finishing 6th in the first season, Andretti Autosport dropped to the 7th position in a 2015-2016 season when drivers were Robin Frijns and Simona De Silvestro.
 Dutch racer scored the only podium that season after finishing 3rd at Putrajaya ePrix.

-Since 2014, Andretti Autosport is involved in the popular Red Bull Global Rallycross Challenge.
-The team is represented with two Volkswagen cars and enjoyed a lot of success in three years.
+Form 2014 to 2017, Andretti Autosport has been involved in the popular Red Bull Global Rallycross Championship.
+The team was represented with two Volkswagen cars, first Polo then Beetle, dominated in the championship in the last three seasons.

-After finishing 3rd in the first year, Scott Speed won the title in the following year and defended it in 2016.
-The second driver Tanner Foust finished 3rd in 2015, while in 2016 he was a runner-up, only four points behind his teammate.
+After finishing 3rd in the first year, Scott Speed won the title in the following year and defended it in 2016 and 2017.
+The second driver Tanner Foust finished 3rd in 2015 and then as a runner-up in 2016 and 2017.

 Two years in ALMS

 American Le Mans Series also was one of the championships in which team tried its luck.
 It was in 2008 when Andretti Green Racing was selected by Honda Performance Development to be one of the factory-backed teams for Acura LMP program.